 When a person is arrested for criminal conduct but is actually innocent, the charges against them aren’t always filed and the case may actually have been dismissed by the court.
 When this happens, California law allows an individual to purge any arrest records that may exist from public view by filing a motion to determine your “factual innocence” and destroy any arrest records associated with the crime.
-This motion should be prepared by an experienced criminal defense attorney, such as Sevens Legal, APC, and must be filed within three years of the arrest with the court having jurisdiction over the offense.
+This motion should be prepared by an experienced criminal defense attorney, such as Sevens Legal Criminal Lawyers, and must be filed within three years of the arrest with the court having jurisdiction over the offense.
 A copy of the motion must also be served on the local District Attorney.

 The California law describing the process to prove factual innocence is Penal Code 851.8.
 In order to prove their factual innocence, the petitioner must prove beyond a reasonable doubt that there was no basis for their arrest.
 A Judge will hear your case and weigh the evidence presented on both sides.
 If the Judge rules in your favor and grants the motion, all the records associated with your arrest will be destroyed and removed from all California state databases.